How to set up Email Warm-up to improve deliverability

 How Email Warm-up works

-During warm-up, Snov.io automatically moves emails out of Spam and marks them as read and as important to reinforce positive signals.
+During warm-up, Snov.io also pulls messages out of Spam and marks them as read and important, reinforcing positive engagement signals.

 Sender accounts